ko1/finalize_block/README.md

 A rule is `a Class => Action Proc instance (action)` (now we support one pair of them).

 All created objects (which are specified by a rule) in a block are passed to action proc at the end of block.
-If created objects are freeed in a block, an action will not be called for freeed objects.
+If created objects are freed in a block, an action will not be called for freed objects.

 ```
 require 'finalize_block'